Christian Walker Player Props: Diamondbacks vs. Brewers

-On Tuesday, Christian Walker (on the back of going 1-for-4 with a home run and two RBI) and the Arizona Diamondbacks face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 9:40 PM ET.
+After going 1-for-4 with a home run and two RBI in his most recent game, Christian Walker and the Arizona Diamondbacks face the Milwaukee Brewers (who will start Janson Junk) at 3:40 PM ET on Wednesday.

-In his last game, he notched a home run while going 1-for-4 against the Brewers.
+In his most recent game, he notched a home run while going 1-for-4 against the Brewers.

 Christian Walker Game Info & Props vs. the Brewers